Specific Conditions & Populations

-Hilarity for Charity® (HFC) is a resource to help bridge gaps in understanding the landscape of Alzheimer’s disease.
+HFC® HFC is a resource to help bridge gaps in understanding the landscape of Alzheimer’s disease.
 HFC is dedicated to raising awareness, inspiring change, and accelerating progress in Alzheimer’s care, research, and support through the engagement of millennials.

 Grants for Respite: HFC and the Home Instead Senior Care network are working together to award in-home care grants to those providing care to their loved ones living with Alzheimer’s disease or other dementias.
 HFC is proud to have awarded over 211,000 hours of in-home respite care across the United States and Canada.
 Learn more about these grants on their website!